 Jeremy McCoyis Assistant Principal double bass with the Metropolitan Opera Orchestra.
 He also maintains an active role as soloist, chamber musician, studio session player and teacher.

-As a commercial session player, Mr. McCoy has performed on an extensive list of feature film soundtracks and recorded with a diverse group of popular artists including Bruce Springsteen, Sting and Natalie Merchant.
-His solo recordings, Dialogues with Double Bass(Bridge Records) and Baroque Legacy(MSR Classics) have garnered both popular and critical praise.
+As a commercial session player, Mr. McCoy has performed on an extensive list of feature film soundtracks and recorded with a diverse group of popular artists including Bruce Springsteen, Lou Reed, Sting and Natalie Merchant.
+His own solo recordings, Dialogues with Double Bass(Bridge Records) and Baroque Legacy(MSR Classics) have garnered both popular and critical praise.

-Mr. McCoy currently teaches at the Manhattan School of Music and formerly served on the faculties of The Bowdoin International Music Festival, The Aaron Copland School of Music (CUNY) and Columbia University’s Music Performance Program.
-He has presented master classes at leading schools of music across the United States, Canada, Sweden and Japan and has contributed articles to “Strings Magazine”.
-He plays an exceptional instrument made in 1749 by the Venetian luthier Domenico Busan and on double basses by Alfred Meyer of Markneukirchen, Germany (1946) and Tetsu Suzuki, Cremona, Italy (2015).
+Mr. McCoy serves on the faculties of the Manhattan School of Music and Montclair State University and previously taught at the Bowdoin International Music Festival, Penn State University, the Aaron Copland School of Music (CUNY) and Columbia University.
+He has presented master classes at leading schools of music across the United States, Canada, Sweden and Japan and has contributed articles to Strings Magazine.
+He performs on an exceptional instrument made in 1749 by the Venetian luthier Domenico Busan and on double basses by Alfred Meyer of Markneukirchen, Germany (1946) and Tetsu Suzuki, Cremona, Italy (2015).
 Mr. McCoy is a Pirastro strings artist.